Hiking the Kolekole Trail to Puʻu Hapapa on Oʻahu

 Know that the short roundtrip distance is a bad indicator for difficulty on Puʻu Hapapa.
 Hiking to the summit is absolutely beyond some peoples’ ability so use your best judgement.

-I watched a couple from the bench spend about 30 minutes scooting only 200 ft. down the ridge.
+I watched a couple from the bench spend about 30 minutes scooting only 200 ft.
+(61 m) down the ridge.
 When I passed them higher on the mountain, I could hear one of them having difficulty with the much easier flatter sections, but they were not prepared for the high-exposure on the way down.

 It’s always easier going up than coming back down.

-The first part of the trail follows the Honoluiuli Contour for the first 0.25 miles to the first ridge, which is where you’ll have to make a decision about which route to take.
+The first part of the trail follows the Honoluiuli Contour for the first 0.25 miles (0.4 km) to the first ridge, which is where you’ll have to make a decision about which route to take.

-Puʻu Hapapa Loop Split
+Puʻu Hapapa Loop Trail

 This is the first of two ridges that lead up to the summit of Puʻu Hapapa, and the first (west) ridge is also the more difficult of the two.